Family Migration

 • Permits work and study in Australia.

-The permanent level of the offshore pathway, permitted once the DHA confirms the partner relationship continues.
+The permanent level permitted once the DHA confirms the partner relationship continues to meet requirements.

 • Provides full work and study rights with Medicare access.